tanodino/CMKD_Disentangle/README.md

 ![DisCoM-KD main architecture](Arch.png)

 **Considered setting:** Cross-modal knowledge distillation (CMKD) refers to the scenario in which a learning framework must handle training and test data that exhibit a modality mismatch, more precisely, training and test data do not cover the same set of data modalities.
 Traditional approaches for CMKD are based on a teacher/student paradigm where a teacher is trained on multi-modal data with the aim to successively distill knowledge from a multi-modal teacher to a single-modal student.
-Some limitations of the traditional paradigm include: 1) the computational burden associated with training a multi-modal teacher model, followed by multiple single-modal models that need to be trained separately.
+Some limitations of the traditional paradigm include: 1) the computational burden associated with training a multi-modal teacher model, followed by multiple single-modal models that need to be trained separately; 2) Training samples need to be paired w.r.t. the different modalities.

 **Proposed approach:** Here we propose an alternative strategy to the standard teacher/student paradigm that: 1) **Avoids** the set up of a multi-modal **teacher model** and 2) **simultaneously** learns all single-modal classifiers by exploiting **modalities interaction/collaboration** to structure each single-modality network embedding manifold.
+3) Modalities don't need to be paired at the sample level in training dataset.

 ## Code organization